 However, very few (if any) teardrops have bathrooms in them.
 They also have their kitchens outside, off the back of the rig.
 If you are boondocking in great weather, then a teardrop could be right for you.

-However, if you’re looking for a few more creature comforts and something that can fit the whole family, you should stick with Class C options for your off grid adventures.
-However, the price tag on many teardrops just can’t be beat, so definitely keep this in mind while shopping!
+However, if you’re looking for a few more creature comforts and something that can fit the whole family, you should stick with Class C options for your off-grid adventures.
+However, the price tag on many teardrops just can’t be beaten, so definitely keep this in mind while shopping!

 Okay, I’m sure I won’t sway many of you on this one but hear me out.
 You don’t necessarily need an RV to boondock, and many people can’t fathom why you would bring an RV out to a beautiful and remote destination.